 - Let’s take one more example, a story about a husband who finds his wife has been cheating on him.
 Our immediate thoughts turn to obvious scenes of the discovery, fighting, tears being shed.
 But now you add a THEME:

 - Forgiveness.
 Here we have a story that perhaps has the couple getting back together, we explore the power of love and friendship over temptation and desire, and that mistakes happen.

 - If, however, we borrow from the first example and say Vengeance again, we can see a completely different story line.
 Maybe now we have a murder story, first exploring the pain of the husband, then turning an ordinary man, through hatred and jealously to plotting to kill one or both of the culprits.
 Again, the ending could be either way.

-For best practice, useful tips, interviews and news about writing and self-publishing sent straight to your inbox (I don’t share your details).
+Sign-up for free best practice, useful tips, interviews and news about writing and self-publishing sent straight to your inbox.